EMIT-leadership-development/emit/_posts/Transformation-Stories/2019-10-05-elvis-joseph-zimbabwe.md

 ---
 # Standard for all posts - title and hero content
 layout: post
+title: EMIT graduate becomes leader to leaders
-title: A lonely child’s journey to becoming a top-level advisor.
+subtitle: A lonely child’s journey to becoming a top-level advisor.
 heroQuote:
 hero_image: /images/african-politics-EMIT-leadership-development.webp
 # If the author is team member then select from datafile